sqlitecloud/docs/src/pages/docs/commands/revoke-role.md

 ## Description

 Use this command to revoke a role from the USER **username**.
-If you can further restrict this command by specifying a database and/or a table name.
+You can further restrict this command by specifying a database and/or a table name.

 ## Return